pamelarussell/radtools/cran-comments.md

 * win-builder

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.
+There was one NOTE indicating that a short time has passed since the previous update.

 ## Downstream dependencies
 There are no downstream dependencies.